kalebemery/YipYip22/README.md

 <br />
 10. After the content is seeded, you can now run the API.
 <br />
+11. If the solution builds with an error, clean the solution, rebuild it, and try starting it again.
 <br />
 ------------------------------------------------------------------------------------------------------------------------------------------
 <br />